Umberto I of Italy: Assassination

 On the evening of 29 July 1900, King Umberto I was shot dead by the Italian-American anarchist Gaetano Bresci while returning from a military parade in Monza.
 Bresci fired four shots that struck the king in the chest, neck and left thigh; he was arrested immediately after the attack.
 Umberto I was interred on 9 August 1900 at the Pantheon in Rome, next to his father Victor Emmanuel II.
 He was the last member of the House of Savoy to be buried there.
 His son and successor Victor Emmanuel III died in exile and was buried in Egypt until his remains were transferred to Vicoforte near Cuneo in 2017.

 According to contemporary reports and later scholarship, Bresci’s motive was revenge for the victims of the Bava Beccaris massacre (the suppression of the May 1898 riots in Milan), which had led to the death of many working class citizens.
 Bresci had positioned himself along the road exiting the stadium to give himself a chance at escape; the excited crowd swept him within three meters of the king's car and blocked his way out.
 While amongst the crowd, Bresci drew his revolver and shot Umberto three or four times.
 As the king lay dying, the angry crowd wrestled Bresci to the ground and a Carabinieri marshal intervened before Bresci could be lynched.
 He accepted arrest without resistance, declaring: "I did not kill Umberto.
 I have killed the King.
 I killed a principle."
 On 22 May 1901, Bresci was found hanging by the neck in his cell.
 Vengeance had been carved into the wall.
 With his cell under constant surveillance, Bresci appeared to have hanged himself while one of his guards was asleep and the other was using the toilet.

+Commenting about the 1969 book Killing No Murder by Edward Hyams, the Canadian critic George Fetherling in The Book of Assassins wrote that the description by Hymas of Umberto I "is so harsh that one is left to marvel that only three people tried to kill him".